hithesh0802/databyte-task-2/README.md

-Taskify Project
+Taskify Project- Databyte Task-2

-Table of Contents
+Table of Contents:

 Introduction

 Features

 Tech Stack

-Installation
+Installation and Deployed website

 Environment Variables

 Backend API Endpoints

 Frontend Setup

 Deployment

 Usage

 Contributing
-License

 Introduction
 Taskify is a task management application designed to help users create, manage, and collaborate on tasks and projects.
 The app supports real-time updates, notifications, project collaboration, and more.
 It is built using the MERN stack and is designed to be user-friendly and visually appealing.

-Features
+Features:

 User Authentication

+Secure storage of details

 Create, Edit, and Delete Tasks

-Project Management with Collaboration Features Real-time Notifications
+Project Management with Collaboration Features

-Task Dependencies and Subtasks
-Analytics Dashboard
-Responsive Design
+Real-time Notifications

+Clean and pure css Design

-Tech Stack
+Tech Stack:

 Frontend:

 React.js
+Javascript
+Html
 Axios
 CSS (Custom Styling)

 Backend:

 Node.js
 Express.js
 MongoDB
 Mongoose

 Other Technologies:

 Socket.io (for real-time updates)
 Firebase (for push notifications)
 Render.com (for deployment)

-Installation
+TO CHECK OUT A REAL TIME WORKING (DEPLOYMENT) OF THIS APP, DO VISIT: https://databyte-frontend.onrender.com

+Installation:
 Prerequisites
 Node.js
 npm or yarn